 Nina Möllers is the curator of RCC-related exhibitions.
-Currently, she is head curator of the special exhibition "Cosmos Coffee," scheduled to open at the Deutsches Museum in spring 2019.
+She was head curator of the special exhibition "Cosmos Coffee," which opened at the Deutsches Museum in Spring 2019.
 Before that, she was head curator and project manager of the special exhibition “Welcome to the Anthropocene: The Earth in Our Hands,” on display at the Deutsches Museum from 5 December 2014 through 30 September 2016.

 From 2009 to 2012, Nina was associated with the Rachel Carson Center in her function as a postdoctoral researcher and head of the BMBF-funded project “Objects of Energy Consumption” at the Deutsches Museum.
 During this time, she co-conceptualized a collaborative RCC/DM pavilion in the exhibition “Discoveries 2010: Energy” on the Mainau Island on Lake Constance as part of the Science Year 2010 “The Future of Energy.”
 In 2012, she curated the special exhibition “Cable Tangle: Energy Consumption in the Home” at the Deutsches Museum.